apify/apify-docs/docs/storage/request_queue.md

 await queue.drop();
 ```

-For more information on managing your request queues with the Apify SDK, see the SDK [documentation](https://sdk.apify.com/docs/guides/data-storage#request-queue) and the `RequestQueue` class's [API reference](https://sdk.apify.com/docs/api/request-queue#requestqueueaddrequestrequest-options).
+[See the SDK documentation](https://sdk.apify.com/docs/guides/data-storage#request-queue) and the `RequestQueue` class's [API reference](https://sdk.apify.com/docs/api/request-queue#requestqueueaddrequestrequest-options) for more information on managing your request queues with the Apify SDK.

 ### [](#javascript-api-client) JavaScript API client